 The cutscenes are well animated but a bit low-resolution, even for the time.
 I wish this game was made with SVGA graphics instead.

 But unfortunately, the game’s story has other faults and to properly analyze them, I have to go to spoiler territory:

 Consider this your final warning!

-While the game’s story is solid during most of it, it gets increasingly more grim and darker towards the ending, steadily losing all comic relief throughout.
+While the game’s story is solid during most of it, it gets increasingly grimmer and darker towards the ending, steadily losing all comic relief throughout.

-The beginning is fantastic, even after arriving at the planet.
+The beginning is fantastic, even after arriving on the planet.
 But then an unavoidable tragic event occurs early on and then, the story gets deadly serious and rarely lightens up again.

 Even the upbeat ending does little to wash away all the serious tone and the drama all the characters go through.

 And speaking of the ending, I’m not a big fan of it.
 After all that happens, the ending pulls a sort of deus ex machina and magically solves all the characters’ problems, which I personally consider lazy writing.

 And yes, I know there are supposedly 2 endings: one “good” and one “bad”.
 This is not true: it’s the same ending, but with a slight variation based on ONE choice you can make near the end.
 But whether you make the right or wrong choice, it doesn’t matter because there aren’t any repercussions nor consequences; it all ends the same way.
 It only changes one of your companions’ reaction, that’s all!

 And we’re out of the spoiler territory and the end of my ranting.

 So, do I recommend it?
 If you’re a graphic adventure fan and don’t mind a slightly depressing story, then give it a shot.
-Despite its flaws, it’s still a solid game, with somewhat good puzzles, nice soundtrack and a great atmosphere.
+Despite its flaws, it’s still a solid game, with somewhat good puzzles, a nice soundtrack and a great atmosphere.
 And you can buy it here at GOG.com or here at Steam.

 Well, what did you think of this game?
 Write your own thoughts about it in the comments and remember: when in deep space, always avoid eggs or egg-shaped objects.
 Nothing good ever comes from those!